-Boss battles have always been an integral part of gaming history.
+Bizarre video game boss battles (or boss fights) have always been integral to gaming.
 And while most of these battles tend to be tense and memorable, there have been a few bosses over the years that have left us wanting.
-We’ve decided to put together a list of some of the weirder bosses we’ve faced.
+We’ve decided to put together a list of some of the weirder video game boss battles we’ve faced over the years.

 2. Fatman – Metal Gear Solid 2